GitHub-Campus-Club-PSGCT/githeist-server-dumps/README.md

 #  Server Dumps

  This repository contains logs extracted from the corporate servers.
-Your goal is to analyze the data and reconstruct the events surrounding the treasury system.

 ## Files